maniaplanet/documentation/07.mediatracker/02.using-the-mediatracker-as-a-screenshot-tool/docs.md

 In the screenshot render menu you can make your selections, test a bit around with all these tools.
 Generally it´s better to set the `Antialiasing` to the highest level which is possible, the same for the `ts-samples`.
 You can try the settings which are shown on the screen here, they are good for nice screens.

-If you have made your choices, hit `Ok` to confirm and the render engine will start his work...
+If you have made your choices, hit `Ok` to confirm and the render engine will start its work...

 Now we are almost done with our work!